When is the Best Time to Visit Switzerland?

 Alpine regions and ski resorts are still mostly covered with snow - March is an excellent time for skiing: the sun is warmer, the slopes are still in perfect condition and the crowd has disappeared.

 May weather is a fickle thing.
 It could be summer with temperatures in the mid-20s but it could easily be the opposite with cold days and frosty nights, even in the lowlands.
 It can rain, hail, or be hot - you never know.
 And as higher up you go, the cooler it gets.
 May is still too early for high alpine hiking since snow patches still cover the ground.
-Funiculars and gondolas may not be open until end of May.
+Funiculars and gondolas may not be open until end of May, early June.

 The hiking season starts officially in June and the high tourist season at the end of the month.
 The weather is usually better than in May, quite balmy and with less precipitation.
 High Alpine meadows fill up with flowers.